Winter Harvest Bowl

 Amp Up the Volume

-- Roasted or shredded beets
+- Beets, roasted or shredded (pre-cooked beets work well too)

 - Dried cranberries or raisins